dglass710/pwned/ReadMe.md

     - **Purpose**: Provides a comprehensive test of the update processes.
     - **Usage**: Run this script to perform a series of tests on the update process, ensuring each step works as expected.
     - **Steps**:
-      1. Removes the existing database file.
+      1. Removes the database file if it exists.
-      2. Runs `Update` without the database file.
+      2. Runs `Update` without the database file to create a new one.
-      3. Runs `Update` with partial update.
+      3. Removes the database file again to test the next script in a fresh state.
-      4. Simulates user input to update the database.
+      4. Runs `Update` with partial update to ensure it correctly handles the absence of the database file.
-      5. Always performs a full update.
+      5. Simulates user input to skip downloading the latest passwords and rebuilding the database.
-      6. Removes the database file again.
+      6. Runs `Update` with the full update option to verify it recreates the existing database.
-      7. Runs `Update` with partial update to ensure it handles the absence of the database file.
+      7. Simulates user input to download the latest passwords and rebuild the database.
-      8. Simulates user input to skip updating the database.
+      8. Runs `Update` with partial update to ensure it correctly handles the presence of an existing database.

 8. **user_settings.sh**
     - **Purpose**: Configuration file containing constants and functions shared by all scripts.